jaidTw/Opinionate/README.md

 # Opinionate

 # Deployment
-First, use laravel to create the new app.
+First, use laravel to create a new app.

 ```
 laravel new opinionate
 ```

-After creating the new app, remember to configure `.env` for database connection settings.
+After it, remember to configure `.env` for database connection settings.

 Then, set up the git repository to fetch.
 ```
 git init
 git remote add origin https://github.com/jaidTw/Opinionate.git
 git fetch --all
 git reset --hard origin/master
 ```
+Or you can just download the archive and replace the original files.

 Then do the database migration.